all-informatic/braneplug/README.md

   3. Open zerobrane studio you should see in menu Edit a new entry "Plugins..."
   4. when Brane Plug window opens Select an item and Click the Install button...

-  Enjoy and watch an important video on my homepage sos-productions.com to thank me for this extension
+  Enjoy and have a nice watch of the video [based on a True Story That Affected 100 Million People](https://watch.ntdfilms.com/programs/comingforyou)

 TODO:
 ------